-Admission into the incoming class is both competitive and limited.
-Therefore, applicants are strongly encouraged to submit their admissions application and all required documentation as early as possible.
-Applicants are reminded that all documents required to complete the admission application must be submitted to the Admissions Department by the appropriate deadlines, and applications will not be accepted after the published application deadline.
-A comprehensive listing of admission application deadlines can be found on the QU website at: www.qu.edu.ga.
+Admission to a graduate program at QU is both competitive and limited.
+Therefore, applicants are strongly encouraged to submit the admission application and all required documentation as early as possible.
+Applicants are reminded that all documents required to complete the admission process must be submitted to the Admissions Department by the appropriate deadlines, and applications will not be accepted after the published application deadline.
+A comprehensive listing of admission application deadlines can be found on the QU website at: www.qu.edu.qa.